 Monitoring Request Form

-Monitoring efforts will be focused in the watersheds highlighted in the Basin Year 4 (2017) map on this web page.
+Monitoring efforts will be focused in the watersheds highlighted in the Basin Year 1 (2019) map.
 However, surface water quality monitoring requests in other Michigan watersheds, including the Great Lakes and their connecting channels, will be considered.

 The availability of Clean Michigan Initiative - Clean Water Fund monies has allowed the WRD to greatly enhance its water quality monitoring capabilities.
-As a result, several types of monitoring activities can be recommended for consideration, including:
+As a result, several types of monitoring activities can be requested for consideration.
+Please note that submission of a request does not guarantee that the WRD will be able to conduct the requested monitoring.
+Many factors, including budget, staff availability, and the division priorities, are taken into consideration during the decision-making process.

 - Water chemistry